open-edge-platform/edge-microvisor-toolkit-standalone-node/README.md

 To learn more about the project, its community, and governance, visit the Edge Orchestrator Community.

-For support, start with Troubleshooting
+For support, start with Troubleshooting [Troubleshooting section](standalone-node/docs/user-guide/Get-Started-Guide.md#troubleshooting)

 ## License